socketteer/worldspider/README.md

 - `worldspider.getModelInfillCompletions`: Generate infills from the selected text.
 Default keybinding is `Alt+Shift+D`.
 - `worldspider.showCompletions`: Show the completion dropdown.
 Default keybinding is `Alt+S`.
 - `worldspider.copyCompletionsToClipboard`: Copy completions list to the clipboard.
 Completions will be separated by `|`.
 Default keybinding is `Alt+C`.

+You can change any of these keybindings by going to `File > Preferences > Keyboard Shortcuts` and searching for `worldspider`.

 ## Settings